The Monochrome Set - Lexington...

 It was a strange gig for me, it was one of the first times I had seen a band that I knew very little about, although as the night went on I felt that I knew more songs than I thought.

-It was about halfway through that I realised where the 'familyinblack' were situated as I saw a wine glass being held aloft in celebration. (very civilised, being allowed proper glass) I decided not to gatecrash the party.
+It was about halfway through that I realised where the 'familyinblack' were situated as I saw a wine glass being held aloft in celebration. :smile: (very civilised, being allowed proper glass) I decided not to gatecrash the party.

 The band were clearly enjoying themselves and there was no talking at the back, also a first for me.